TAIsRich/chuwa0116/ShortQuestions/annotations.md

 ### @Column
 `@Column` annotation is used for Adding the column the name in the table of a particular MySQL database.

+### @ResponseStatus
+`@ResponseStatus` marks a method or exception class with the status code and reason message that should be returned.
+The status code is applied to the HTTP response when the handler method is invoked, or whenever the specified exception is thrown.
+It overrides status information set by other means, like ResponseEntity or redirect.